William Fraser (British Army officer): First World War

-Fraser was commissioned into the Gordon Highlanders as a second lieutenant in 1910 and served with the 2nd Battalion in India and Egypt.
+Fraser was commissioned into the Gordon Highlanders as a second lieutenant in July 1910 and served with the 2nd Battalion in India and Egypt.

 When the First World War broke out, the battalion sailed for England, and landed at Zeebrugge in Belgium on 7 October 1914, with Fraser as Battalion Machine Gun Officer.
 It was soon in action at the First Battle of Ypres.
 During particularly heavy fighting in front of Gheluvelt on 28–29 October, Fraser was wounded.
-His elder brother, the Hon Simon Fraser, who had only been commissioned on 1 August from the Special Reserve (3rd Bn) Gordon Highlanders, was killed in the same action.
+His elder brother, the Hon Simon Fraser, who had only been commissioned on 1 August from the 3rd (Special Reserve) Battalion, Gordon Highlanders, was killed in the same action.

 After recovering from his wound, William Fraser was promoted to captain in March 1915 and served as a staff captain at 27th Infantry Brigade in 9th (Scottish) Division from November 1915 to April 1916, when he became brigade major of 151st (Durham Light Infantry) Brigade in the 50th (Northumbrian) Division.

 In May 1917 Fraser was appointed acting lieutenant-colonel to command 1/6th Gordon Highlanders, a Territorial Force battalion serving in the 51st (Highland) Division.
 The battalion saw heavy fighting during the Third Ypres offensive that summer, and at Cambrai in the autumn.
-In February 1918, Fraser was sent to command a Corps School of Instruction.
+In February 1918, Fraser was sent to command a corps school of instruction.

 Between the wars

 By the end of the war Fraser was a temporary lieutenant-colonel, with a Distinguished Service Order, a Military Cross, and three Mentions in Despatches, on 1 January 1918, but on the return of peace he reverted to the substantive rank of captain, serving on the staff at Sandhurst.
 He was promoted to brevet major in December 1919.
 In the 1920s he served as adjutant of his battalion, and as brigade major in Eastern Command.
+He attended the Staff College, Camberley as a student from January 1921.
 In 1929 he transferred to the Grenadier Guards.
 From 1931 to 1935 he was British military attaché at Brussels and The Hague.
 He finally attained the substantive rank of lieutenant-colonel on 1 July 1937 (20 years after he had first held it), and was immediately promoted to brevet colonel.
 He commanded the 1st Battalion, Grenadier Guards for a year, until he was sent to Paris as British military attaché, where he was serving when the Second World War broke out in September 1939.